aexol-studio/tree/README.md

 ## Docs

-To generate docs simply type:
+To generate docs <!--what docs, does it need clarification?--> simply type:
 ```
 npm run docs
 ```